 People diagnosed with YOPD have a more frequent family history of Parkinson’s disease and a longer survival.
 People living with young-onset PD may experience:

 - More frequent dystonias (cramping and abnormal postures) such as arching of the foot

-Why Is Distinguishing Young-onset Parkinson's Important?
+Why Is Distinguishing Young-Onset Parkinson's Important?

 Socially, people who are affected by PD at a younger age experience the disease differently — they may be at a different stage of their career and often have less time to engage in their own care.
 They may also have children or are planning to have children and have questions regarding passing on PD genes.

 Medically, doctors tailor treatment when it is a younger person with PD.
 The younger you are, the more likely the disease is genetic.
-Your care team may offer genetic testing or counselling.
+Your care team may offer genetic testing or counseling.
 Younger brains also have a higher neuroplasticity potential which allows the brain to handle and respond to disease and therapy differently.